Jacket liner

 • Slides on and off easily

-• Hides inside construction
+• Hides the inside construction

 Cons

-• Warmer in hot weather
+• Can be warm in hot weather

 Half-Lined Jacket